tg222eu/SysmonSuricataSplunk/README.md

 Test ping from a client that is monitored by suricata and see if it generates logs

 If this dosnt go through, a really useful command to check if there is any syntax error in the rule.
-Run command below and replace [eth] with your own interface
+Run command below and replace ens160 with your own interface
 ```
 sudo suricata -c /etc/suricata/suricata.yaml -i ens160
 ```